The Manga Series might have ended but I’m reviewing the Manga from the beginning!

 Stay tuned for more Manga Reviews, including the continuation of reviewing other Volumes in the Demon Slayer Series.

 Thanks for reading!
-If you have any suggestions, news tips, or questions, email me at email@example.com; Also, be sure to Follow and Subscribe to the Nerd Den’s Twitter, and Tumblr!
-Links are located on the Sidebar!Demon Slayer: Kimetsu no Yaiba Inosuke Hashibira Headgear measures roughly 12-inch tall.
+If you have any suggestions, news tips, or questions, email me at email@example.com.
+Also, be sure to Follow and Subscribe to the Nerd Den on Social Media, Links are located on the sidebar.
+Also, Be sure to check out our new store, Red’s Nerd Shop!Demon Slayer: Kimetsu no Yaiba Inosuke Hashibira Headgear measures roughly 12-inch tall.